If you’re wondering how to deal with no emotional care and support from your husband, you’re in the right place.

 A family therapist or relationship coach will refer a client to one of these professionals if they deem it necessary.

 A lack of emotional support in childhood is likely to affect men and women in adult relationships.

-Indeed, the concept of emotional support may be completely foreign to them.
+Indeed, the concept of emotional care and support may be completely foreign to them.